-Amir Ali Samnai, 37, runs the Quick Stop on 4943 Hwy 16 in Turin and was reportedly the target of an ongoing investigation, according to Chief Deputy James Yarbrough with the Coweta County Sheriff’s Office.
+Amir Ali Samnani, 37, runs the Quick Stop on 4943 Hwy 16 in Turin and was reportedly the target of an ongoing investigation, according to Chief Deputy James Yarbrough with the Coweta County Sheriff’s Office.

 Last October, investigators began performing compliance checks on local businesses suspected of selling alcohol to minors.
-During the check, Samani was caught selling vape oil to several teenagers, according to Yarbrough, who said the sheriff’s office had been getting several complaints about the store selling to minors.
+During the check, Samnani was caught selling vape oil to several teenagers, according to Yarbrough, who said the sheriff’s office had been getting several complaints about the store selling to minors.
 Some of the reports came from school resource officers who relayed similar rumors from students at East Coweta High School.